 Densify has an innovative solution for this as well, and has coined the sequence, Continuous Integration, Continuous Delivery, Continuous Optimization, or simply CI/CD/CO.
 In this paradigm, Densify becomes an integral part of the toolchain, providing closed-loop optimization by embedding optimization hooks in the upstream process.
 To enable this, Densify automatically generates both machine-readable and human-readable output that populate a repository of machine learning artifacts, and this repo is made available to the entire DevOps toolchain.
 The machine-readable output drives the automated closed-loop automation, and the human-readable output enables approval processes and app-owner buy-in.

-As organization deploy containers into production, a set of new challenges often arise, many of which had not been considered at the outset of the container adoption.
+As organizations deploy containers into production, a set of new challenges often arise, many of which had not been considered at the outset of the container adoption.
 One of these challenges is optimizing the use of licensed software, and specifically, controlling container placement and resource consumption in a way that ensures licensing policies are met and costs are minimized.
 Unless an organization plans to completely eliminate the use of licensed software as they transition to containers (which is extremely unlikely for most business organizations) this is a critical consideration.

 Densify has a proven track record of advanced software license control in virtual environments, and this same optimization approach translates directly into container environments, where licensing is often enforced at the node level and workload placement and resource allocation are critical.